 You now have a list of items you can chart listed in order of popularity (you can change the dropdown to alter the sorting to be based on the names).
 Clicking on any of these will bring up the chart.
 Once you are satisfied with your choice, click the Done button.
 Of course, you can do all the normal things with this chart you would with any other including, importantly, adding it to a watch list so you don’t have to “drill down” for it again.

-The other method, which many users find faster and more direct, is via the Data Panel on the left side of SlopeCharts.
+The other method to find economic data, which many users find faster and more direct, is via the Data Panel on the left side of SlopeCharts.
 Click the left or right arrows at the top of the Data Panel until you reach the Economic Data panel.
 Once there, you can explore the information in a hierarchical fashion.

-We have made some important improvements to the economics database user interface to address these former shortcomings:
+Recently, Slope has made some important improvements to the economics database user interface to address some important shortcomings:

-- I kept being presented with data series that had been discontinued long ago and were therefore no longer useful (keep in mind, there are literally HUNDREDS OF THOUSANDS of charts available);
+- Being presented with data series that had been discontinued long ago and were therefore no longer useful (keep in mind, there are literally HUNDREDS OF THOUSANDS of charts available);

-- There was no control over granularity so that, for instance, if I really wanted finely-grained daily data, I had no interest in, let’s say, yearly or quarterly data, but I had to hack through it anyway;
+- Having no control over granularity so that, for instance, if you really wanted finely-grained daily data and had no interest in, let’s say, yearly or quarterly data, but had to wade through it anyway;

-- I didn’t have a way to tease out long-term data, which is always my favorite;
+- Having no way to tease out long-term data, which is always my favorite;

-- When I made a selection, I had to close the dialog box and see if the graph was useful to me.
-If I wanted a different graph, I’d have to go through the entire process again with the dialog box of hacking my way through different dropdowns.
+- Being required to close the dialog box and see if a graph was useful.
+If one wanted a different graph, they would have to go through the entire process again with the dialog box of hacking through different dropdowns.

 We have addressed every one of these problems.